swkeep/keep-bags/README.md

 elseif type == "drop" then
 ```

-# (fix) for resetting the weight by dropping the backpack on ground
+- 2: resetting the weight by dropping the backpack
 - open qb-inventory/server/main.lua
 - find this function 'CreateNewDrop(source, fromSlot, toSlot, itemAmount)'
 - now search for 'weight = itemInfo["weight"]' in this function (in this table 'Drops[dropId].items[toSlot]')